perpetualKid/BrickPi.Uwp/README.md

 # BrickPi.Uwp

-[Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) [Universal Windows Platform (UWP)](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) on [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) implementation for [Dexter BrickPi](http://www.dexterindustries.com/BrickPi/) board enabling [LEGO MINDSTORMS](http://www.lego.com/mindstorms/)
+[Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot) [Universal Windows Platform (UWP)](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) on [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) implementation for [Dexter BrickPi](http://www.dexterindustries.com/BrickPi/) board and [LEGO MINDSTORMS](http://www.lego.com/mindstorms/) components.

 #### Current Status

 The code has been tested on **Raspberry Pi 2 Model B** and Windows IoT Core OS **Version 10.0.14376.0**.
 So far, Lego Mindstorms NXT 2.0 Sensors and Motors are implemented and tested.

 - Mindstorms NXT Touch Sensor
-- Mindstorms NXT Color Sensor (see also "Known Issues" section below)
+- Mindstorms [NXT  Color sensor](http://shop.lego.com/en-US/Color-Sensor-9694) (see also "Known Issues" section below)
 - Mindstorms NXT Ultrasonic Sensor
 - Mindstorms EV3 Touch Sensor (untested)

 #### Next steps

 Next steps include further sensors implementation, such as [Hitechnic Mindstorms Sensors](https://www.hitechnic.com/sensors) and additional Mindstorms EV3 sensors.
-Also planning to add some more functionality for motors, such as synchronization and PID control.
+Also planning to add some more functionality for motors, such as synchronization and PID motor control.

 ## Getting Started

 #### Raspberry Pi setup

 BrickPi requires a fixed non-standard Baud rate of 500.000 baud.
 As high speed onboard serial is not supported in early versions of Windows 10 IoT Core, you need to manually change the device registry and enable the highspeed serial.
-On the Raspberry Pi, open a console window and use the following command to enable highspeed serial.
+Open a remote console sessiion to the Raspberry Pi, and use the following command to enable highspeed serial.

 ```CMD
 Reg add hklm\system\controlset001\services\serpl011\parameters /v MaxBaudRateNoDmaBPS /t REG_DWORD /d 921600
 Devcon restart acpi\bcm2837
 ```

-Note: This only has to be done once, and should survive subsequent Windows Updates.
-If you reimage Windows on your Raspberry Pi to start from scratch, you may need to reapply above patch.
+Note: This has to be done only once, and should survive subsequent Windows Updates.
+If you reimage Windows on your Raspberry Pi to start from scratch, you will need to reapply above patch.

-#### Setup of the project
+#### Setting up a new project

-The application will use the Background Application template for Windows IoT Core.
+The application uses the Background Application template for Windows IoT Core.

  <img src="./media/image001.png" />